itz-me-zappex/flux/README.md

 - Apply CPU or FPS limit to process on unfocus and unlimit on focus.
 FPS limiting requires game running using MangoHud with already existing config file.
 - Reduce process priority on unfocus and restore it on focus.
 - Minimize window on unfocus, useful for borderless windows.
-- Expand window to fullscreen on focus, useful for games which handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+- Expand window to fullscreen on focus.
+Useful for games which handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
 - Grab cursor and redirect input into focused window, that prevents cursor from escaping to second monitor in case with borderless windows.
 - Execute commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
 Daemon provides info about window and process through environment variables.
 - Logging support.